JeffGregorio/LibAG/README.md

 }
 ```

 Notice that sample rates and PWM rates are determined in part by prescalers, which are values used to divide the system clock (16MHz on the Arduino Uno, Nano, Mega) that drives the timer.
-In the above example, timer 0 ticks forward at one eighth the rate of a timer 2.
+In the above example, Timer 0 ticks forward at one eighth the rate of Timer 2.

-Prescaler options for Timer 0 and Timer 1 include {1, 8, 64, 256, 1024}.
+Prescaler options for Timers 0 and 1 include {1, 8, 64, 256, 1024}.
 Timer 2 has additional prescaler options including {1, 8, 32 64, 128, 256, 1024}.

-We're using 8-bit PWM so timer 2's period (the PWM rate) is the time it takes the timer to count from 0 to 255 and overflow back to 0.
+We're using 8-bit PWM so Timer 2's period (the PWM rate) is the time it takes the timer to count from 0 to 255 and overflow back to 0, or 256 ticks of the *prescaled* system clock.
 To output a PWM signal to pin OCR2A, we supply an 8-bit value to the timer's `pwm_write_a()` method.
 The timer compares this value to its count and toggles the OCR2A pin when they match.

 Timer 0 controls sample timing using CTC mode and a larger prescaler.
-Recall that CTC mode calls a timer channel's interrupt service routine *and resets the timer count*, meaning the rate is a function of the compare value rather than the timer's full resolution.
+Recall that CTC mode calls a timer channel's interrupt service routine on compare match *and resets the timer count*, meaning the rate is a function of the compare value rather than the timer's full resolution.

 *Side note: we could have divided the 16-bit phase by 256 to obtain an 8-bit output value, but division is generally slow and to be avoided if possible.
 Divison by a power of two is much, much faster via bit shifting.*